How To Use WordPress Custom Post Types To Organize Your Content Better

 2. Add Custom Fields

-You can create unique layouts for your CPTs by incorporating template files in your theme.
-The template file `single-event.php` can possibly be used for postings for a single event, and `archive-event.php` can be used for the archive page of all events, for example, if your CPT is named “event.”
+You can create custom templates for your CPTs by adding template files to your theme.
+For example, if your CPT is called “event,” you can create a template file named `single-event.php` for single event posts and `archive-event.php` for the archive page of all events.

 4. Display Custom Post Types